su225/su225.github.io/content/posts/go-runtime-internals-memory-allocator/index.md

 for the data structure somewhere in the "heap".
 In fact, calling `new` also calls this function.
 So this is the entry-point of the memory management subsystem.

-## Summary for the impatient
+# Summary for the impatient
+Takeaways:
+* Highly optimized for small object allocation (<= 32KB).
+* Optimized for multi-threaded environment.
+* For Object sizes between 32KB and 512KB, taking a lock can be avoided sometimes with the use of per-P `pageCache` if allocation does not require page-alignment.
+* Anything above that is directly allocated on the heap which could mean holding the lock on the global `mheap_` data structure.
+This limits concurrency.
+* It can be visualized as levels of allocators to balance between the amount of excess memory mapped to the process, the cost of holding the global lock and the speed of allocation.
+Hence it is called "thread-cached" malloc.

 TODO: Add flowchart and the link to Google's tcmalloc implementation

-## Details
+{{< toc >}}

 TODO: Add the layered diagram

-A few constraints within the memory management subsystem.
-Basically, anything that calls the memory management subsystem for allocating on the heap is forbidden as it creates a circular dependency.
+Anything that calls the memory management subsystem for allocating on the heap is **forbidden** as it creates a circular dependency.
 That means
 * No `make([]type, len, capacity)` and `make(map[keytype]valuetype)`.
 * No `defer` or `go func()` calls.
 The goroutine stack is allocated on the heap.
 * The `append(slice, elem)` does not work because it also makes heap allocations.
 * The `new` call also calls `mallocgc` and hence cannot be used.
 * `map` cannot be used because the key-value pair is also on the heap.

-### Allocators used by the memory management subsystem
+## "Allocator-internal" allocators
 Allocator also has many dynamic data structures like slices, linked-lists, bitmaps etc.
 How is memory allocation handled here?
 Now it is a chicken-and-egg problem where the allocator which is responsible for dynamic memory allocation (and freeing)